-In 2021 it will be 80 years since the Farmerettes were organized.
+It has been more than 80 years since the Farmerettes were organized.

-I continue to collect and preserve the memories of the Farmerettes who volunteered during the war years and beyond,1941-1952, on market gardens farms and orchards in Southern Ontario.
+Bonnie Sitter continues to collect and preserve the memories of the Farmerettes who volunteered during the war years and beyond,1941-1952, on market gardens farms and orchards in Southern Ontario.
 They are an important part of Ontario’s Agricultural History, WW11 History, Womens’ History, and Rural History.

 By Bonnie Sitter

 I was downsizing when it happened.
 There comes a time when “stuff” has to be sorted and sometimes discarded.
 Photographs were on the purging list and I decided to look over albums and loose photos belonging to Conrad, my late husband.
 He grew up on a farm on the outskirts of Thedford, Ont. where the Sitter family specialized in growing Dutch set onions, celery and peppermint.

 From the pile I picked up a black and white photo of three girls in farm work clothes, sitting on the running board of an old car, with one girl holding a hoe.
 Curious, I looked more closely and could see that one girl wore a wide-brimmed hat, another held her wide-brimmed hat on her knee and the third wore a bandana.
 I had no idea why this photo would be with the familiar family photos.
 On the back was written, “Farmerettes, about 1946”.

 I was intrigued.
 Who were the Farmerettes?
 My immediate thought was that I should have asked Conrad about them, although he would have been a young child in 1946.